 The Davis Cup was first organized by the ITF in 1900 as a region-specific competition between players from Great Britain and the United States.
 The tournament was named after Dwight Davis, an American tennis player, Secretary of War, and Governor-General of the Philippines who coined the idea of a multinational scale competition to James Dwight and even donated a trophy out of his pocket for the event.
 The tournament was initially titled the International Lawn Tennis Challenge but quickly changed to Davis Cup after Dwight Davis’ trophy donation.

-Some memorable players that have participated in the Davis Cup include Rod Laver, Ken Rosewall, the Big Three, Roy Emerson, Leander Paes, and many more.
-In the Davis Cup, Federer holds records for Switzerland that include most total wins, most singles win and most years played.
-He also has the most wins by any player at the Davis Cup.
+Some memorable players that have participated in this event include Rod Laver, Ken Rosewall, the Big Three, Roy Emerson, Leander Paes, and many more.
+In the Finals, Federer holds records for Switzerland that include most total wins, most singles win and most years played.

 The United States holds the record for most wins, followed by Australia, France, Great Britain, and so on.
 Australia has appeared in the most consecutive finals at 23 but the US has the most consecutive wins with 7 championships.
 From the roster for this year’s Cup Finals, Canada and Netherlands have yet to win a Davis Cup.
 The 2020 Cup was canceled due to Covid-19 and the 2021 champions and runner-ups have been disqualified.
 The list of championships won by each national team present in the Final 8 this year is given below.